Categories

 Music in my Mother’s toddlerhood, was singing with your own voice; in her young-girlhood, it was sitting in a dark movie theatre, letting others do your music for you.

-I could hear evidence of my Mother’s early childhood experience with direct singing, when in her 60s, she would lampoon the Fifth Dimension’s 1967 popular song hit, “Up, Up and Away (in My Beautiful, My Beautiful Balloon!)”, which she found ridiculous, whooping her voice up high on the chorus, but demonstrating that she could carry a tune.
+I could hear evidence of my Mother’s early childhood experience with direct singing, when in her 60s, she would lampoon the Fifth Dimension’s 1967 popular song hit, “Up, Up and Away (in My Beautiful, My Beautiful Balloon!)”, which she found ridiculous, comedically whooping her voice up on “Up, Up and AWAY!!!” high in the chorus, but still demonstrating that she could carry a tune, the skill she had developed as a three-year-old.

 Now most of the people who have made the AI generated, “Walk My Way” by Breaking Rust, the number one Country song, would have no way of singing the actual lyrics, or actively participating in the music, other than consuming it as passive, drooling thralls.